ktw5691/academic-kickstart/content/home/about.md

 +++
 # About/Biography widget.
-widget = "about"
-active = true
+widget = "about" # Do not modify active = true # Activate this widget? true/false
-date = 2018-10-30T00:00:00

-# Order that this section will appear in.
+weight = 5 # Order that this section will appear in.

-weight = 5
+title = "Biography"

 # List your academic interests.
 [interests]